neonov1y/speaker_diarization/README.md

 ## Running Log

- After running the application script you will find running log file "running.log" in the directory where you running from the script.
+After running the application script, you will find the log file "running.log" in the directory from which you ran the script.